 The line is available on Monday to Friday 9:00am to 9:00pm.
 Saturday 9:30am to 1:00pm.

 This service offers practical advice on dealing with debt including self-help packs, sample letters to creditors and personal budget sheets.

-Open from 9am-8:00pm Monday to Friday and 9am-12.30pm Saturday.
+Open from 9:00am to 8:00pm Monday to Friday and 9:00am to 12.30pm Saturday.
 Outside of these hours, you can leave a message and they will call you back the next working day.